JoshuaS3/ncurses-minesweeper/README.md

 ## Compiling and Linking

-Should be functional on all systems with an ncurses library and `sys/time.h` header.
+Should be functional on all systems with an ncurses library.
 PDCurses may be dropped in and linked on Windows, although this hasn't been tested.
 Might work on WSL or Cygwin.

 Requirements: `build-essential libncurses-dev`